xorhex/BinYars/README.md

   - Runs all of the compiled rules against all of the files in the project.
 The results are avaliable in the description and can be viewed at the file level using the BinYars sidebar widget.

 **File Level**

+*Note: Works with Binary Ninja Personal and higher.*

 - Compile Rules